DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 Next, update the Kp/Ki/Kd gains accordingly by using the appropriate commands listed in the menu and then finally let the GoPiGo3 run freely.

-_Note: Pay attention to the maximum update rate of both line followers: the black line follower updates at a maximum rate of ~130Hz with the poll rate going up to ~500Hz whilst the red line follower can do ~50Hz at most (both the update & poll rate)._
+_Note: Pay attention to the maximum update rate of both line followers: the line follower (black board) updates at a maximum rate of ~130Hz with the poll rate going up to ~500Hz whilst the line follower (red board) can do ~50Hz at most (both the update & poll rate)._